ethereum/ethereum-org-website/src/content/staking/solo/index.md

 alt: Leslie the rhino on her own computer chip.
 sidebarDepth: 2
 summaryPoints:
-  - Receive maximum rewards directly from the protocol for keeping your validator properly functioning and online.
+  - Receive maximum rewards directly from the protocol (including unburnt fees after The Merge) for keeping your validator properly functioning and online
-  - Run home hardware and personally add to the security and decentralization of the Ethereum network.
+  - Run home hardware and personally add to the security and decentralization of the Ethereum network
-  - Remove trust, and never give up control of the keys to your funds.
+  - Remove trust, and never give up control of the keys to your funds
 ---

 ## What is solo staking? {#what-is-solo-staking}